 FINDING THE RIGHT MASK FOR YOUR CHILD

 There are many certified masks available; however, many do not offer a specific fit for children in the correct size for proper protection.
-Cambridge Mask offers certified child safe masks that meet the FFP2 standard in a wide range of fun colours and patterns.
+Cambridge Mask offers certified child safe masks in a wide range of fun colours and patterns.
 XS size is perfect for toddlers 2+ and size S for children below 16 years old.
 Refer to our sizing chart here.
 Equipped with a nose clip and adjustable toggles, Cambridge Mask can be adjusted for a proper snug fit.
 Please note that we do not provide masks to fit babies who are under 18 months of age due to health and safety risks.
 We also suggest that if your child is under 5 years of age, you always supervise them while they are wearing a mask, to check that they are wearing it correctly and safely.

 GOING BACK TO SCHOOL

 Knowing the ins and outs of masking for kids is especially important as the school year starts again and they venture back into the classroom with their peers.
 The latest must have item on the back-to-school list this year is a child friendly mask.

 Now that schools are going back in session, it is important to guarantee your child's safety as well as your families.
 The most important measure is to make sure your children are wearing a protective mask such as a Cambridge Mask to stop those sticky grubby fingers, or snotty noses from making their way back home!